-More LG Optimus LTE II specs outed, said to be hitting the U.S. this summerAlex Wagner - Deputy Managing Editor, News Desk
+More LG Optimus LTE II specs outed, said to be hitting the U.S. this summerAlex Wagner - Editorial Director of News and Content

 After a few initial details on the LG Optimus LTE II surfaced earlier this month, some more details on the handset have surfaced this morning.
 The Optimus LTE II features a 4.7-inch 1280x720 True HD IPS display along with a 1.3-megapixel camera on its face, and there's also an 8-megapixel shooter around back.
 Buried inside you'll find a 1.5GHz dual-core processor, 2GB RAM, NFC, 16GB storage, microSD slot and a 2,150mAh battery.
 The Optimus LTE II will come to market packing Android 4.0 as well as LG's new Optimus UI 3.0.